guardian/consent-logs/README.md

 ###### variant (optional)

 This optional field can be used to specify the variant of the CMP that was shown to the user.
 It's important that we're able to determine exactly what the user was shown as part of the audit log.
 The variant can be specified if testing of the CMP is occuring so that we're able to reconstruct what a user saw.
+Consent allowing, this can also be used to measure a variant's effectiveness.

 ##### Version 2 (future)